Definition of hell in English:

 - Japan is actually bigger than the UK, bigger than Italy - hell, it's even bigger than Germany.

-all hell broke loose
+all hell breaks (or is let) loose

 - Suddenly all hell broke loose and everybody dived for cover.… It was only later that the man's story emerged.